|Birth: ||Jul. 14, 1979|

 Anastasia's killer was eventually arrested, charged, tried, and convicted of Murder in the First Degree, and now serves a life sentence without any chance of parole, but that fact does not bring her back, nor bring closure to those of us who loved her.
 After all this time, she is missed still and forever by her friends and family.

 Anastasia WitbolsFeugen was the eldest daughter of Robert C. WitbolsFeugen and Elizabeth Edna (Betsey) Jung, born in Kansas City, Missouri.
 She was survived by her parents, three sisters, two step-parents, three step-siblings, one half-sibling, a step-nephew, and many friends.
-Two nieces have been born since her death, family she never got to know.
+Two nieces and one nephew have been born since her death, family she never got to know, who never got to know her.
 She was cremated and some of her ashes buried in Mount Moriah Cemetery, the remainder scattered in many locations, including Europe.

 A memorial is maintained for Anastasia at "www.stasia.org".